By Cindy Krischer Goodman, McClatchy Newspapers –

 3. Insulting someone without realizing it.
 Own your misstep and try to deflect.
 Let’s say you make fun of people who ballroom dance and your manager then tells you he loves to ballroom dance, “You do?
 We’ll I’ve been wrong about other things, that’s for sure!”

 I’ve heard many CEOs say a key part of career climbing is knowing when you made a mistake and fixing it FAST.
 Letting small mistakes turn into bigger problems will cause you to suffer personally and professionally.
+A balance between work and leisure is important.

 How about making the resolution for 2012 that Outback Steakhouse CEO Elizabeth Smith abides by: acknowledge a mistake (not always easy to admit), fix the problem and move on.
 She calls it, “failing faster.”